Rust-for-Linux/rust-for-linux.com/src/Branches.md

 If you are interested in maintaining a new topic branch, then please [contact us](Contact.md).
 Thank you!

+### `rust-pci`

+This branch is dedicated to PCI-related abstractions, which are used by e.g. the [NVMe driver](NVMe-driver.md).

+The branch is kept in a compilable state (rebased regularly on top of `rust-next` or mainline).
+Fixes and features are welcome.

+It is maintained by Andreas Hindborg.
+Please contact him through [Zulip](Contact.md#zulip-chat).

 ## Past branches

 These branches are unmaintained, archived, deprecated, frozen or do not exist anymore in the repository.